-This species is listed as Endangered as the population is suspected to have undergone a decline of more than 50% over the last three generations (36 years) due to logging, expanding human settlements, agriculture, plantations, and ill-conceived capture and releases, which have increased human-primate conflicts.
-If appropriate steps are not taken this subspecies is suspected to decline at the current rate over the next three generations, mainly due to ongoing and increasing habitat loss and negative human-primate interactions.
+This species is listed as Endangered as it is suspected to have undergone a decline of more than 50% over the last three generations (36 years) due to logging, expanding human settlements, agriculture, plantations, ill-conceived capture and releases, persecution, and occasional hunting for meat.
+If appropriate steps are not taken this taxon is suspected to decline at the current rate over the next three generations, mainly due to ongoing habitat loss and persecution.